samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 ng g c todo
 ```

-For this article, you will split the to-do functionality into two thing: a component (the one you just created) and a service.
+For this article, you will split the to-do functionality into two things: a component (the one you just created) and a service.
 The service will be in charge of issuing HTTP requests to your Golang backend API.
 After creating this service, your component will be able to use it to communicate with your backend so it can display the correct information retrieved by the service.

 So, to create your service, issue the following command: